Writers Asking Writers Questions | Danielle Elaine & Yvette Luevano

 A: If I am to be remembered by my work at all, I hope my voice resonates with people completely unlike me.
 While I may draw from my own experiences in my writing, I don't want my work to be read as an autobiography.
 I'm aiming to transcribe both the ordinary and the universal.

-Do you feel a sense of responsibility in your work as a female writer, or female creative in general?
+Do you feel a sense of responsibility in your work as a female writer, or female creative, in general?

 A: The personal is political.
 I can only strive to write from my own perspective.
 I can't pretend that growing up and moving through this world as a woman hasn't impacted my life, for better or worse.
 It would be irresponsible of me to write or create anything that wasn't true to my own lived experience.

-A: I'm not sure if I've actually outgrown any of my fears as a writer.
+A: I'm not sure if I've actually outgrown any fears as a writer.
 The perennial ones are all still there: fear of repeating myself, fear of not having anything meaningful to say, fear of being derivative, fear of being misread, fear of stagnating, fear that my writing is actually garbage.
 A new one has popped up over the years: the fear that I may leave my best work unfinished.